tldraw/tldraw/apps/examples/src/examples/custom-context-menu/README.md

 category: ui
 ---

-Customize tldraw's context menu.
-Open the context menu by right clicking or long-pressing on the canvas.
-There should be a new menu item there.
+You can customize tldraw's context menu.

 ---

-The context menu can be customized by providing a `ContextMenuContent` component to the `Tldraw` component's `uiComponents` prop.
+The context menu can be customized by providing a `ContextMenu` component to the `Tldraw` component's `uiComponents` prop.
 If you provide `null`, then that component will be hidden.